cask/cask/README.md

     $ carton [install]

-This will create a directory called `elpa`, containing all dependencies.
+This will create a directory called `.carton`, containing all dependencies.

 To update package version, run: